Nest Thermostat Installation Cost

 No building regulations or planning permission are required for a nest installation, but there are a few guidelines to follow.

-Nest Learning Thermostat: Your Installer will consult with you and agree on the best location in your home for the Nest Learning Thermostat to be installed.
-Once agreed upon, your installer will install the Nest Learning Thermostat, Heat Link, and, if desired, the Nest Learning Thermostat Stand.
+Nest Learning Thermostat - Your installer will agree on the best location in your home for the Nest Learning Thermostat.
+Once agreed, your installer will install the Nest Learning Thermostat, Heat Link, and, if desired, the Nest Learning Thermostat Stand.

 Types of Nest Thermostat Systems

-The more expensive Nest Learning Thermostat is the standard model.
-The unit is 3.3 inches in diameter and is covered by a polished metal ring that comes in seven different colours, allowing you to match it to your decor.
+The unit is 3.3 inches in diameter, and is covered by a polished metal ring that comes in seven different colours, allowing you to match it to your decor.

-In addition, it has a high-resolution colour display with Farsight technology, which means it illuminates when you walk into a room and displays the temperature, weather, or time.
-It also has a two-year warranty.
+It has a high-resolution colour display with Farsight technology, which means it illuminates when you walk into a room and displays the temperature, weather, or time.
+It also has a 2-year warranty.

 Pros